shoelace-style/webawesome/docs/docs/components/code-demo.md

 ### Custom previews

-In some cases you may want to preprocess the code displayed, for example to sanitize HTML, remove irrelevant elements or attributes, or fix whitespace.
+In some cases you may want to preprocess the code displayed, for example to sanitize HTML, remove irrelevant elements or attributes, fix whitespace, or do server-side rendering (SSR).
 For these cases, you can slot in a custom preview:

 ```html {.example .open}